jappeace/jappeaceApplication/content/mtl.md

 <!-- Oh ghci, I love it when you talk to me this way. -->

-All these `m0` occur because we introduced the gap, it has no idea what the base monad is at this point.
+All these `m0` occur because we introduced the gap, GHC has no idea what the base monad is at this point.
 Which is what we want.
 Let's solve it all in one change: